 Progress continues to take place to improve our security posture in line with the national Public Sector Action plan (PSAP) and Public Sector Network (PSN) compliance.
-Vigilance of the National Cyber Security Centre (NCSC) Cyber Security guidance continues to remain in place considering any changes regarding the geopolitical instability in Ukraine and the surrounding areas.
+Vigilance of the National Cyber Security Centre (NCSC) Cyber Security guidance continues to remain in place.

 The cyber security landscape continues to evolve rapidly requiring ICT to adopt proactive measures to protect our assets and maintain business continuity.
-By understanding the current threat landscape, complying with relevant regulations and guidelines, managing third party risks, and establishing robust incident response and business continuity plans the Council is reducing exposure to cyber security risks and building a resilient cyber security posture.
+By understanding the current threat landscape, complying with relevant regulations and guidelines, managing third party risks, and establishing robust incident response and business continuity plans the Council is reducing our exposure to cyber security risks and building a resilient cyber security posture.
+Recent focus has centred on strengthening email security with enhanced user training capabilities and improving remote access with a more secure robust solution.
+Progress continues to improve our M365 security posture in addition to a review of our disaster recovery planning and incident management procedures.